 You will use it as a guide to complete your new DACA renewal forms.
 You can cross-reference your old and new paperwork to make sure that the information is consistent.
 If you are using the Immigrants Like Us app, you can easily answer the questions using the information from your previous DACA renewal.

 If you use the free ImmigrationHelp.org app to prepare your paperwork, we will provide you with the forms you need.
-You can get started with our app by clicking the green button below this section.

 If you decide to go it alone, download the most current DACA and work permit forms directly from USCIS.
 USCIS may reject your application if you use wrong or outdated forms.